nightingaleproject/vrdr-dotnet/README.md

             }
         }
 ```
-which is mapped to constructor
+which is mapped to the following custom attribute class with the same name:

+`public class IJEField : System.Attribute`

+and with the following constructor:

 `public IJEField(int field, int location, int length, string contents, string name, int priority)` in the same file ../VRDR/IJEMortality.cs